9QIX/Google-IT-Automation-With-Python-Notes/I. Crash Course on Python/Week 4/IV. Module Review.md

     - Block introduction characters, like colons - :
 - Data type mismatches
 - Missing, incorrectly used, or misplaced Python reserved words
-- Using the wrong case (uppercase/lowercase) - Python is a case-sensitive language
+- Using the wrong case (uppercase/lowercase) - Python is a case-sensitive language.

 # Resources